(855) 575-6376

 How Are Construction Workers Exposed to Asbestos?

-• Asbestos-lined safety clothing: Asbestos was used to line safety clothing for construction workers prior to use being banned of the harmful mineral.
+• Asbestos-lined safety clothing: asbestos was used to line safety clothing for construction workers prior to the ban on the use of the harmful mineral

 Asbestos Products Associated With Construction Workers